sleepless-nights-for-7-days/disable-vehicle-storage/README.md

 # disable-vehicle-storage
-Godspeed mod for 7 Days to Die
+Need to disable vehicle storage?
+This mod will do that for the vanilla vehicles in 7 Days to Die:
+- Bicycle
+- Minibike
+- Motorcycle
+- 4x4 Truck
+- Gyrocopter